Tranzakt/Visual-Laravel/README.md

 The user will define an application, the tables and fields within the application, how these fields will be visually represented in lists and forms, and various other types of Laravel functionality (e.g. queues, crons, etc.).

-The development UI will be Livewire based, making it:
+The development UI will be Livewire / Filament based, making it:

 * graphical in nature i.e. dynamic Schema diagram as you build your tables, dynamic prototype of forms as you build them;
 * flexible i.e. you can achieve the same results in various different ways such as using forms, clicking on a graphical element etc.;